basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 5. **Push to clipboard:** The Shortcut puts the cleaned text on the iOS clipboard so I can paste it into the Code CLI.
 6. **Notify:** I get a haptic tap on the phone and a confirmation toast inside Blink.

-The whole loop finishes fast enough that I can dictate a git commit message, tap once, and paste it into `git commit` inside Zellij without re-typing anything.
+The whole loop finishes fast enough that I can capture intent by voice and paste it into the Code CLI without re‑typing.

 {{% callout note %}}
 **Dictation quality:** In my experience, the built‑in iOS dictation is absolute shit compared to Whisper/FasterWhisper.
 Accuracy and punctuation are much better with the FasterWhisper server running at home; it’s a bit slower, but that trade‑off is worth it for clean, usable text.